dequelabs/react-wai-accordion/README.md

 ## Usage

 This component was designed to be used as building-blocks for a more complex component.
-It _only_ takes care of the ARIA relationships and markup required for an accordion.
-It does not provide _any_ styling for you -- you must write your own styles.
+It _only_ takes care of the logic, ARIA relationships and markup required for an accordion.
+It does not provide _any_ styling for you &mdash; you must write your own styles.

 However, example styles can be found in `src/example/app.css`.